elgentos/CodebaseExceptions/README.md

 (TMP.
-This repro is a work in progress)
+This repo is a work in progress)

 # Magento Exceptions to Codebase